 Our model assumes that neither the consumer nor the resource affects the phenology of the other species.
-The resulting synchrony is indirect: only temperature drives phenology.
+Only temperature drives phenology.
 Recent observations of interactions between defoliation and host phenology suggest that severe defoliation by budworm may advance budburst phenology (Deslauriers et al., 2019).
 According to our model, an increase in temperature should increase the mismatch by advancing the budworm phenology more than that of the tree.
 If defoliation leads to an advance in phenology for the tree, then the resulting mismatch would stay close to the historical mismatch, which would reduce the benefit of this physiological response for the tree.

 4.3 Future extensions

 The present study provides novel insights towards a better understanding of the effects of an increase of temperatures on species phenology.
 Further studies may consider specific features that we do not include in the model.
 First, our study is limited to cases where the phenology is directly constrained by environmental variables (more specifically temperature).
-It is well known that organisms can use temperature (or any other environmental variables) indirectly as cues for predicting an optimal time window to have access to resources or convenient environmental conditions (e.g., photoperiod, rainfall) (McNamara et al., 2011).
+Organisms can also use temperature (or any other environmental variables) indirectly as cues for predicting an optimal time window to have access to resources or convenient environmental conditions (e.g., photoperiod, rainfall) (McNamara et al., 2011).

 Second, we measure mismatch as the time lag between peaks of consumer demand and resource availability.
 Some authors have argued that more precise measurements should take into account the shape and location of the phenological distributions around these peaks (e.g., Lindén, 2018) while others showed that, in some cases, time lag between phenological peak dates was a better predictor of resource availability than the overlap between phenological distributions (Ramakers et al., 2020).

 The theoretical framework presented here can be applied to other consumer-resource systems.
 The concrete example of the spruce budworm - balsam fir system informs the required methodology.
-To estimate the mismatch between two interacting species, the two rate accumulation functions must be calibrated accurately.
+To estimate the mismatch, the two rate accumulation functions must be calibrated accurately.
 It appears that the model is sensitive to the temporal resolution of the temperature time series.
 There are two timescales at which temperatures affect the outcome of the model.
 The first one occurs at the daily scale.
 Average daily temperatures lead to different results than a four-hour time interval for temperatures (used throughout the present study) since variations within a day may allow for development during a few hours, even when the average temperature over the whole day may not.

 The second one occurs at a broader timescale (e.g., weekly).
-For the study system, we used temperature data from BioSim (Régnière, Saint-Amant, Béchard, et al., 2014) that lead to realistic emergence and budburst dates when compared to real data (see section 3.2).
-Especially, budworm usually emerges before budburst, which is the observed pattern in the field (Pureswaran, Neau, et al., 2019).
+For the study system, temperature data modelled by BioSim (Régnière, Saint-Amant, Béchard, et al., 2014) lead to realistic emergence and budburst dates when compared to real data (see section 3.2) and to a phenological mismatch, i.e. budworm usually emerging before budburst, similar to field observations (Pureswaran, Neau, et al., 2019).
 More simplistic distributions that do not contain any warm spell can lead to the opposite pattern (i.e., budburst occurs first).
-Realistic temperatures show warm periods (of a few days) during days with low average temperatures (i.e., late winter - early spring), which advance the insect phenology compared to theoretical (cosine) distributions.
+Realistic temperatures show warm periods during days with low average temperatures (i.e., late winter - early spring), which advance the insect phenology compared to simplified (cosine) distributions.
 The tree is less sensitive to these short warm events.